Big Karnak

-Big Karnak is a 1991 platform arcade video game developed and released by Gaelco.
-Taking place in an Ancient Egypt setting, players assume the role of a pharaoh warrior who embarks on a journey to save his wife while fighting against mythical beings and Egyptian gods.
-The game was a commercial success for Gaelco and garnered positive reception from critics.
+Big Karnak is a platform game developed and published by Gaelco.
+It was released in arcades in 1991.
+Taking place in Ancient Egypt, players assume the role of a pharaoh warrior who embarks on a journey to save his wife while fighting against mythical beings and Egyptian gods.
+The game was a commercial success for Gaelco and received positive reviews.